First Term Enrollment Selections

-- After matriculating, you will receive an email from firstname.lastname@example.org instructing you on how to contact your academic department for advising.
+- After matriculating, you will receive an email from firstname.lastname@example.org informing you about academic advising and registration.

 - Once you have received course advising, the department will then email Student Services and you will be enrolled in your courses beginning in mid-July.

-- Transfer students can contact Patty Sweeney, one of our student services counselors, with any questions, at email@example.com or (315) 443-3144.
+- Transfer students can contact one of our student services counselors, with any questions, at (315) 443-3144.
 Please indicate you are a transfer student.

 - For more information on transferring credits to fulfill the requirements of your SU degree, visit the Transfer Credits page under Academic Advising.

 Falk College’s Office of Student Services can answer questions on the First-Term Enrollment process and those not on the Ready Set website.
 Contact us weekdays at 1–800–295–1241, May 22nd – June 15th, 9 a.m.-4:30 p.m., (Eastern Standard Time).
 After June 15th contact Student Services at (315) 443-3144.